arskom/spyne/doc/source/manual/03_types.rst

    (e.g. Twisted).
 (Partial reconstruction of outgoing data is generally well-supported.)

-Before deploying solutions that have to deal with huge files, make sure to carefully study how your stack behaves when dealing with huge files [#]_.

 Now that all that is said, let's look at the API that Spyne provides for dealing with binary data.